Chapter 5. COM Servers

 ATL to use when creating instances of your object class.
 To

-override the default specification of CComClassFactory
+override the default specification of CComClassFactory,

-macro to your object class
+add the DECLARE_CLASSFACTORY_EX macro to your object class

 and, as the macro parameter, specify the name of your custom class

 factory class.
-This class must derive from CComClassFactory
+This class must derive from CComClassFactory and override the CreateInstance method.
+For example

 1class CMyClass : ..., public CComCoClass< ... > {